 In April of 2022, Cloud9 returned to CSGO esports after a hiatus of almost a year.
 In one fell swoop, Cloud9 acquired the entire Gambit roster, a team that had been performing remarkably well in the months leading up to the acquisition.

 G2 is a household name where CSGO esports are concerned.
-Since 2013, G2 Esports has been working to become one of the most valuable organisations in the industry, and its history within CSGO is almost unparalleled.
 In recent years, G2 has become one of the best CSGO teams to follow and to place CSGO wagers on.
 While G2 had a hard year in 2021 that led to many second-place finishes, there are high expectations for the team to go above and beyond in 2022.

 Last year, G2 almost snatched the top prize at the BLAST Premier: Spring Showdown, IEM Cologne, the PGL Major Stockholm event, and at IEM Katowice in February of 2022.
 It is an unfortunate list, but G2 has only lost to the best teams in CSGO, such as FaZe Clan and Na’Vi.
 We still have to award credit where it’s due, as G2 has managed to amass a staggering amount of prize money in the last year, despite not landing any first-place finishes.

 They started 2022 by signing CSGO prodigy Ilya “m0NESY” Osipov who climbed through the CSGO ranks the season before.
 However, it took nearly half the year to finally settle by roster by acquiring jks and HooXi.
 After placing runner-ups in Katowice, they have finished top 5 at all major events this year, but never really shined through.